andyt530/MCW-Intelligent-vending-machines/Hands-on-lab/HOL-step-by-step-Intelligent-vending-machines.md

 ### Task 1: Create a model locally

-1. On your Lab VM, locate the starter project solution file, `VendingMachines.sln`, in the C:\\VendingMachines\\HOL\starter-project folder and double-click it to open it with Visual Studio 2017.
+1. On your Lab VM, locate the starter project solution file, `VendingMachines.sln`, in the C:\\VendingMachines\\Hands-on lab\starter-project folder and double-click it to open it with Visual Studio 2017.

 2. If prompted, select Visual Studio 2017 from the Microsoft Visual Studio Version Selector.